Frequently Asked Questions

 Most recent publications and presentations by fellows with faculty include:

 Cabling MG, Weldon A, Payne KJ.
-Thymic Stromal Lymphopietin (TSLP) is elevated in patients with systemic lupus or rheumatoid arthritis.
+(In Memorium) Thymic Stromal Lymphopoietin (TSLP) is elevated in patients with systemic lupus or rheumatoid arthritis.
 8th Annual North American Young Rheumatology Investigator Forum, Congress of Clinical Rheumatology.
 Hilton Sandestin, Destin FL, April 30, 2014.
 Also presented at the Western Regional Conference of the American Federation of Medical Research, Carmel, CA, Jan 2014.

 Sachdeva S, Colburn K. Laboratory Tests in Rheumatology.
 Primary Care Reports.
 2013;19(9):121.

-Nguyen C, Tan, T, Katasaros E. Multicentric Reticulohistiocystosis: Treatment with Methotrexate.
+Nguyen C, Tan, T, Katasaros E. Multicentric Reticulohistiocytosis: Treatment with Methotrexate.
 Journal of Investigative Medicine (Suppl); presented at the Western Regional Conference of the American Federation of Medical Research, Carmel, CA, Jan 2014.

 Sherzai D, Rao R, Nguyen C, et al. Lymphatic blockage and severe edema in dermatomyositis: lessons from this case and others.
 Case Reports in Clinical Pathology.
 2014;1(2):12-16.